-Divisional Programme Board Engineering Physical Sciences Overall Assessment Results ☐ Pass / Fail ⊠ Graded Module Eligible for ☐ Yes ⊠ No Compensation If this module is eligible for compensation, there may be cases where compensation is not permitted due to programme accreditation requirements.
+Divisional Programme Board Overall Assessment Results Engineering Physical Sciences Pass / Fail Graded

+Module Eligible for Compensation Yes No If this module is eligible for compensation, there may be cases where compensation is not permitted due to programme accreditation requirements.
 Please check the associated programme specification for details.

-School Assessment Board Civil Engineering and Quality Management Moderator Wenzhong Zhu External Examiner Alison Robinson Accreditation Details This module is accredited by Joint Board of Moderators as part of GA-BEng (Hons) Civil Engineering.
-Module Appears in CPD catalogue ☐ Yes ☐ No Changes / Version Number 1.06 AY2526 no changes to module delivery / new programme included GA Business and Project Management
+School Assessment Board Engineering and Physical Sciences

+Moderator

+External Examiner TBC

+Accreditation Details None

+Module Appears in CPD catalogue ☐ Yes ⊠ No

+Changes / Version Number

-Assessment (also refer to Assessment Outcomes Grids below) Assessment 1 Assessment 1 - Final Applied Research Report / Dissertation contributing 70% to the final mark Assessment 2 Assessment 2 - Final Applied Research Presentation contributing 30% to the final mark Assessment 3 (N.B. (i) Assessment Outcomes Grids for the module (one for each component) can be found below which clearly demonstrate how the learning outcomes of the module will be assessed. (ii) An indicative schedule listing approximate times within the academic calendar when assessment is likely to feature will be provided within the Student Module Handbook.)
+Assessment (also refer to Assessment Outcomes Grids below) Assessment 1 Summative assessment 1 is the completion of the practice learning hours at your workplace.
+This is designated as Pass/Fail with no marks awarded.
+Assessment 2 Final Applied Research Report / Dissertation contributing 70% to the final mark .
+Assessment 3 Final Applied Research Presentation contributing 30% to the final mark (N.B. (i) Assessment Outcomes Grids for the module (one for each component) can be found below which clearly demonstrate how the learning outcomes of the module will be assessed. (ii) An indicative schedule listing approximate times within the academic calendar when assessment is likely to feature will be provided within the Student Module Handbook.)